-The cognitive psychologist Steven Pinker in his book The Blank Slate tells us that the heritability of the Big 5 is 50%.
+In The Blank Slate, the cognitive psychologist Steven Pinker tells us that the heritability of the Big 5 is 50%.
 What this means is that, both, your genes and your childhood experiences have played an equally important role in creating your introverted brain.
 (Researches have worked this out by studying identical twins.)

 Which specific genes and childhood experiences create an introverted brain?

 Figuring out how genes affect your behaviour is at the cutting-edge of molecular biology.
-This may sound exciting until you realise what it really means: scientists know very little about it.
+That may sound exciting until you realise what it really means: scientists know very little about it.

-Nevertheless, Nettle observes that there is a gene called DRD4 that helps the brain’s chemical messenger dopamine function.
+Nevertheless, there is a gene called DRD4 that helps the brain’s chemical messenger dopamine function.
 This gene happens to have variations, so the version of DRD4 that you have may be different from the one I have.

-Although we don’t know the details, Nettle suggests that ‘The consensus at the moment is that there is some kind of relationship between variation in DRD4 and traits related to Extraversion’.
+Although we don’t know the details, Nettle notes that ‘The consensus at the moment is that there is some kind of relationship between variation in DRD4 and traits related to Extraversion’.